erikasio/blog/docs/index.md

 # Your AI Should Build Trust, Not Break It

-## I Fix RAG Accuracy Problems That Drive Customers Away — Results in 3-5 Months
+## I Fix RAG Accuracy Problems That Drive Customers Away — Rapid, Measurable Progress

 For funded startups and growth-stage companies whose AI accuracy problems are impacting customer retention and revenue.